Interactive visualization of ephys data

 Select a cluster with Control+click.

-Keyboard shortcuts for RasterView - change_marker_size ctrl+wheel - decrease ctrl+shift+- - increase ctrl+shift++ - select_cluster ctrl+click Snippets for RasterView
+Keyboard shortcuts for RasterView - change_marker_size ctrl+wheel - decrease_marker_size ctrl+shift+- - increase_marker_size ctrl+shift++ - select_cluster ctrl+click Snippets for RasterView

 This view shows all templates.
 The position of the templates depends on the sort in the cluster view.
 If filtering is enabled in the cluster view, only filtered in clusters are shown in the template view.